chetnashah/webconcepts/nodejsNotes.md

 The process object is a global that provides information about, and control over, the current Node.js process.
 As a global, it is always available to Node.js applications without using require().
 Process object is and instance of EventEmitter.

+### Hiding secrets in Node appp

+Use `dotenv` module.
+Usually we make a `.env` file a root of project and put it in gitignore so that our secrets are not commited to public repo.
+At runtime all the secrets that were put into `.env` are available in `process.env.secret`.